ueberdosis/blog/content/blog/07/post.md

 published_at: 2020-10-15
 ---

-Our agency name goes back to a time where we worked for fixed budgets.
+Our name goes back to a time where we worked for fixed budgets.
 We’ve always put more time into projects than we got paid, and feared to kill our company with an überdosis (overdose) of unpaid work.

 Luckily we improved things before that happened.
 I want to share a few of our experiences with you.